Oak Wilt Diagnostic Dilemma

 Should we Use Traditional Isolation Culture Method or DNA diagnostics?

-An amazing, thorough study of traditional culture vs. nested PCR vs. real time PCR was conducted by A. Yang from the Univ. of Minnesota and J. Juzwik with the USDA Forest Service Northern Research Division, and printed in “Plant Disease”/ Vol. 101 No.3 (2017).
+As to the why and specifics of the primacy of the dna testing an amazing, thorough study of traditional culture vs. nested PCR vs. real time PCR was conducted by A. Yang from the Univ. of Minnesota and J. Juzwik with the USDA Forest Service Northern Research Division, and printed in “Plant Disease”/ Vol. 101 No.3 (2017).
 Those who wish to tackle some very serious technical information – please help yourself to the full document below, but for those who would prefer the reader’s digest version:

 What overall benefits does the traditional isolation culture method offer over the PCR techniques?
 None stated.